astropy/halotools/README.md

 ## Installation

 Place this directory in your PYTHONPATH.
-The variuous functions can then be imported as, e.g.:
+The various functions can then be imported as, e.g.:

 ```
 from rotations.rotations3d import rotate_vector_collection